-Please check with your state for any specific requirements they might have before registering.
+Please review the Optional Pathways for Professional Phlebotomy Technician Certification and check with your state for any specific requirements they might have before registering.

 Jacqueline Garcia holds a Certified Professional Instructor Certification to teach Phlebotomy Technician Program.
 Ms. Garcia has served as a subject matter expert for the Phlebotomy textbook.
 She has also developed curriculum for phlebotomy technician programs for career schools and is actively involved in teaching phlebotomy technician at several career schools.
 She is an active member of AECA as a Certified Professional in Phlebotomy.

 Does this course prepare for a certification?

 Yes, you will be prepared to sit for the Certified Phlebotomy Technician Specialist (CPTS) exam, offered by the American Education Certification Association (AECA), and the Certified Phlebotomy Technician (CPT) exam, through the National Healthcareer Association (NHA).
 Upon completion, you may choose to receive one voucher for either the (CPTS) or (CPT) Certification exam.
 If you choose AECA's CPTS exam voucher, you will also receive a voucher for AECA's Bloodborne Pathogen Prevention Exam at no additional cost.
 Learn more about the Optional Pathways for Professional Phlebotomy Technician Certification.